donnovan-lyons/dlyons8.github.io/_posts/2019-06-03-the_sinatra_web_application.markdown

 `Gemfile` - contains our gems which sets us up with some tools for our project.

-`config.ru` - provides the details for the Rack environment requirements of the application, and starts a server that's going to be able to respond to requests for applications built in this file.
+`config.ru` - provides the details for the Rack environment requirements of the application and starts a server that's going to be able to respond to requests for applications built in this file.

 `CODE_OF_CONDUCT.md`- entails standards community needs to uphold when working together on project contribution.
-License.txt - document providing protection to contributers and users of a project.
+License.txt - document providing protection to contributors and users of a project.

 `Rakefile` - a directory where Rake tasks are defined.